halleffect235/cppLinux-tools_cfgfileHandler/README.md

 - `                   -2 - parameter requested exceeds max allowed 15`
 - `                   -3 - parameter key string not found`
 - `                   -4 - general fault`
-- `                   -5 - paraemeter string exceeds 50 characters`
+- `                   -5 - parameter string exceeds 50 characters`

 ### Sample Records from a typical configFile.cfg
 - `# this is a typical configuration file`